jnyryan/solr-unicode-quote-component/README.md

 A search component that can be added to request handlers to manage quotes before the tokeniser and analyser stage.

+In other word - curly quotes - a way to remap them to standard quotes.

+The following requests will behave the same:

+- http://localhost:8983/solr/temp1/select?q="A Song of Ice and Fire"
+- http://localhost:8983/solr/temp1/select?q=“A Song of Ice and Fire”
+- http://localhost:8983/solr/temp1/select?q=«A Song of Ice and Fire»

 The following are folded to a staight quote " (\u0022)
    *  “ left double quotation mark (\u201C)
    *  ” right double quotation mark (\u201D)